Song Hai-rim

-Song Hai-rim (Korean: 송해림; born January 12, 1985, in Seoul), also spelled as Song Hae-rim, is a South Korean handball player who competed at the 2008 Summer Olympics.
+Song Hai-rim (born January 12, 1985, in Seoul), also spelled as Song Hae-rim, is a South Korean handball player and coach.

-In 2008, she won a bronze medal with the South Korean team.
+She competed at the 2008 Summer Olympics, where she won a bronze medal with the South Korean team.

+Between 2022 and 2025 she coached the Japanese team Sony Semiconductor, and here she won the 2025 Japan Handball League.
+In 2025 she became the assistant coach of Incheon City Hall.